WDD 131: Dynamic Web Fundamentals

 10. Finally, define the deleteChapter function with a parameter named chapter that does three things.

-1. reformat the chapter parameter to get rid of the ❌ that is passed on the end of the chapter string when we called the deleteChapter function.
+1. Reformat the chapter parameter to get rid of the ❌ that is passed on the end of the chapter string when you called the deleteChapter function.
 Use string.slice() method to extract the last character.

 chapter = chapter.slice(0, chapter.length – 1); // this slices off the last character